greenelab/deep-review/sections/04_study.md

 [@tag:Hoff] and FragGeneScan [@doi:10.1093/nar/gkq747]), which usually has plenty of training examples.
-Representations (similar to Word2Vec [@tag:Word2Vec] in natural language processing) for protein family classification has been introduced and classified with a skip-gram neural network [@tag:Asgari].
+Representations (similar to Word2Vec [@tag:Word2Vec] in natural language processing) for protein family classification have been introduced and classified with a skip-gram neural network [@tag:Asgari].
 Recurrent neural networks show good performance for homology and protein family identification [@tag:Hochreiter @tag:Sonderby].
 Interestingly, Hochreiter, who invented Long Short Term Memory (LSTM), delved into homology/protein family classification in 2007, and therefore, deep learning is deeply rooted in functional classification methods.

-One of the first techniques of “de novo” genome binning used self-organizing maps, a type of NN [@tag:Abe].
-Essinger et al. use ART, a neural network algorithm called Adaptive Resonance Theory, to cluster similar genomic fragments and showed that it has better performance than K-means.
+One of the first techniques of *de novo* genome binning used self-organizing maps, a type of NN.
+Essinger et al. used Adaptive Resonance Theory (ART) to cluster similar genomic fragments and showed that it had better performance than K-means.
 However, other methods based on interpolated Markov models [@tag:Salzberg] have performed better than these early genome binners.
 Neural networks can be slow, and therefore, have had limited use for reference-based taxonomic classification, with TAC-ELM